Date

 How Do You Choose the Best Sedation Option for Your Wisdom Teeth Removal?

 Pick a sedation approach by weighing your anxiety, the procedure’s complexity, medical history, and personal preference — all guided by the treating clinician.
 Think about how nervous you feel about dental care, whether the teeth are impacted or require surgical removal, and any medical conditions or medications that affect sedation safety.
 A collaborative consult with your dentist or oral surgeon brings these factors together into a safe, comfortable plan.
-Below is a simple matrix to help you identify commonly recommended options, followed by an explanation of our clinic workflow that personalizes decisions.

 What Factors Influence Sedation Choice: Anxiety, Procedure Complexity, and Medical History?